Transcriptions and accessibility

 Non-English languages, characters, and translation

 • Practice: The language is presented as is.
 Include accents only if included in original text.
-English translations are provided in brackets.
+English translations are provided in brackets if there is a short amount.
 Non-English language materials are transcribed in the language with English translations being provided below that copy or in a transcription metadata field if the content is entirely in a language other than English.

 • Reasoning: Translations will provide access to the information, appear in English searches, and still be available in its native language and to native readers.